-Property Value Comment Snoop acceptance capability 9 The SCU can accept and process a maximum of nine snoop requests from the system.
+Property Value Comment Snoop acceptance capability 9 per master interface The SCU can accept and process a maximum of nine snoop requests from the system for each ACE master interface.
 It counts requests from the request being accepted on the AC channel to the response being accepted on the CR channel.
 Snoop latency Hit When there is a hit in L3 cache, the best case for response and data is 10 SCLK cycles.
 When there is a miss in the L3 cache but a hit in an L1 or L2 cache in a core, then the latency varies depending on the type and configuration of the core.
-Note Latencies can be higher if hazards occur or if there are not enough buffers to absorb requests.
+Note Latencies can be higher if hazards occur or if there are not enough buffers to accept requests.
 Miss Best case six SCLK cycles when the snoop filter and L3 cache tags indicate the miss.
 DVM The cluster takes a minimum of six SCLK cycles to provide a response to DVM packets.
 Snoop filter Supported The cluster provides support for an external snoop filter in an interconnect.
 It indicates when clean lines are evicted from the cluster by sending Evict transactions on the write channel.
 However there are some cases that can prevent an Evict transaction from being sent.
 Therefore you must ensure that you build any external snoop filter to handle a capacity overflow.
 When exceeding capacity, the snoop filter should send a back-invalidation to the cluster.
 Examples of cases where evicts are not produced include: Linefills that take external aborts.
-Supported transactions - Mis-matched aliases.
-All transactions described by the ACE protocols: Are accepted on the master interface from the system.
-Can be produced on the ACE master interface except: - Barriers - MakeInvalid - ReadShared - ReadOnceCleanInvalid - ReadOnceCleanInvalid - StashOnceShared - StashOnceShared - StashOnceUnique - StashTranslation - WriteUniquePtl. - WriteUniqueFull.ddd - WriteUniqueFullStash - WriteUniqueFullStash d The AMBA5 ACE transaction types WriteUniqueFull and WriteUniquePtl were known in AMBA4 ACE-Lite as WriteLineUnique and WriteUnique, respectively.
+Store exclusives that fail.
+Mis-matched aliases.
+Supported transactions - All transactions described by the ACE protocols: • Are accepted on the master interface from the system. • Can be produced on the ACE master interface except: - Barriers - MakeInvalid - ReadShared - ReadOnceCleanInvalid - ReadOnceMakeInvalid - StashOnceShared - StashOnceUnique - StashTranslation - WriteUniquePtl.e - WriteUniqueFull.e - WriteUniqueFullstash - WriteUniqueFullStash e The AMBA ACE5 transaction types WriteUniqueFull and WriteUniquePtl were known in AMBA4 ACE as WriteLineUnique and WriteUnique, respectively.

-See the ARM® AMBA® AXI and ACE Protocol Specification AXI3, AXI4, and AXI4-Lite, ACE and ACE-Lite for more information about the ACE channel.
+See the $AMBA^{\otimes}$ AXI^{\bowtie} and ACE^{\bowtie} Protocol Specification $AXI3^{\bowtie}$, $AXI4^{\bowtie}$, and AXI4- $Lite^{\bowtie}$, ACE and ACE- $Lite^{\bowtie}$ for more information about the ACE channel.